4. Pathological Lying

 They will use any tactic to prevent you and others from seeing their flaws.
 Healthy people accept that they have flaws.
 They know that humanity is part of — the human experience.
 However, most if not all Narcissists refuse to seek help to fix the root cause of their mental illness.

 Narcopaths will only share the amount of information that they want.
 It is all calculated.
 Don’t ever buy the privacy story.
 They thrive on that mystery to keep you on the edge and far away as to be able to discover their secret lives.
 If someone isn’t transparent from the get-go something is wrong.
 Yes, at first we protect our privacy and don’t share much.
-That being said, once the relationship is established there shouldn’t be a problem about sharing their personal life with you.
+That being said, once the relationship is established there shouldn’t be a problem with sharing their personal life with you.
 Narc’s use the privacy card in order to keep you guessing while at the same time keeping you abyss of their wrongdoings behind your back.

 9. Master Manipulators